-Sales are closed over the phone and in person — yet that’s not where the majority of sales reps are spending their time.
+Sales are closed over the phone and in person — but that’s not where the majority of sales reps are spending their time.

 Your team is busy sorting email, manually entering data, or sifting through lead information in their CRM.
 Before every customer interaction, a rep has to hunt for information that’s siloed across tools.
 Afterwards, they’re expected to update information across all platforms.